Home > Blog > Thermal Dispersion Flow Switches: A Complete Guide

 A thermal mass flow meter provides continuous, real-time measurement of mass flow rate.
 A thermal flow switch is a simple on/off device.
 It only triggers an alarm or action when the flow rate exceeds a preset threshold.

-| Feature | Thermal Mass Flow Meter | Thermal Flow Switch |
+Thermal Mass Flow Meter

-| Function | Continuously and accurately measure mass flow rate. | Detect and signal when the flow rate exceeds a preset threshold. |
+Detect and signal when the flow rate exceeds a preset threshold.

-| Output | Provides continuous output signals. | Provides simple on/off signals or digital signals. |
+Provides simple on/off signals or digital signals.

-| Complexity | More complex.
-Thermal mass flow meters need to calculate the flow rate based on the thermodynamic properties of the fluid. | Simpler.
-Thermal flow switches only need to determine whether specific conditions are met. |
+More complex.
+Thermal mass flow meters need to calculate the flow rate based on the thermodynamic properties of the fluid.

-| Measurement Capability | It can accurately measure flow rate within a certain range even at extremely low flow rates. | It does not measure flow rate; it only indicates whether the flow rate is higher or lower than the set value. |
+It does not measure flow rate; it only indicates whether the flow rate is higher or lower than the set value.

-| Application | Real-time process control, monitoring, and data acquisition requiring precise flow rates. | Simple alarm systems, pump protection, or triggering of process start/stop. |
+Real-time process control, monitoring, and data acquisition requiring precise flow rates.

 Thermal flow switch working principle